Watchmaker Glossary

 Horizontal exhaust

-Another term used for cylinder escapement.
+Another term used for the cylinder escapement.

 Free exhaust